2020-Spring-Cohort/high-st-hospital-hnakodkar/README.md

 Give Stretch Tasks a shot **ONLY** after requirements have been met.
 Completion of stretch tasks won't give you any extra credit.
 I suggest using feature branches to implement Stretch Tasks after requirements are finished.

 - Stretch task: Add a tick method that changes `HEALTH_LEVEL`, number of patients Nurse is taking care of, toggles whether Receptionist is on the phone, and toggles whether Janitor is sweeping.
-- Stretch task: Some Employees are medical professionals and some are not.
+- Stretch task: Some Employee are medical professionals and some are not.
 How can we group them together as to not duplicate code?
 - Stretch task: The hospital, is much like a patient too.
 Like patients, it has it own needs: Bills, Cleanliness, Guests, and the like.
 How can we use our staff to make sure the needs of the hospital are met?
 - Stretch task: Tina is an `EmergencyDispatcher`.
 She is a trained medical professional and a first responder.
 She also has great people skills and can answer calls and manage what ambulance gets sent to a situation.
 She sometimes joins the crew and responds to calls on the fly.
 Add her as an employee and give her the proper functionality.
 This job pays 45,000.
 - Stretch task: Through user input, type search for an employee by name and access their info/what they are doing